- In addition to the benefit, the child's permanent medical disability should be established as 100% by National Insurance Institute Medical Committee

 - Parents of a child receiving a full (100%) Disabled Child Benefit.

 - In addition to the disabled child benefit, the child's permanent medical disability must be established as 100% by a National Insurance Institute committee.
-Disability is established as part of the rights claim process.
+(See details in the "How to claim it" section.)

 How to claim it?